Skip to Content

 • A tip for mashing the bananas.
 You can use a fork to mash the bananas up but a potato masher or a pastry cutter will do the job even quicker and easier.

 • Don’t over-mix the batter.
-If you stir the batter too much, it will develop gluten and turn what could have been tender sweet bread into a tough heavy blob.
+If you stir the batter too much, it will develop gluten and turn what could have been tender moist blueberry bread into a tough heavy blob.
 Fold the flour into the wet mixture with a large spoon or a spatula.
 Don’t mix it all the way though because you will still want to fold in the blueberries.
 Just fold the flour until there are still a few streaks then pour in the blueberries and finish folding the batter.

 • Toss the blueberries in a bit of flour.
 This will help them stay suspended in the batter while the bread bakes.